dleng2242/dash_data_sampling_app/README.md

 ## Quick Start

-Clone this repo and recreate the virtual environnement using the `requirements.txt` file.
+Clone this repo and recreate the virtual environnement using the `requirements.txt` file with `pip install -r requirements.txt`.

-To run the app, activate your virtual environment, and run the following and navigate to http://127.0.0.1:8050/ in your browser.
+To run the app, activate your virtual environment, run the following, and navigate to http://127.0.0.1:8050/ in your browser.

 ```
 python app.py
 ```

+## Docker Quick Start

+Build the image from the Dockerfile with `docker build -t dash_sampling:0.1 .`

+Then run it using `docker run -d -p 8050:8050 dash_sampling:0.1`.

 ## Resources